What Is a Green Card and What Does it Authorize?

 What is a Permanent Resident?

-Permanent resident status is an immigration status given to foreign nationals who have been granted permission to live permanently in the U.S. It often compares with the terms “permanent resident alien” (Green Card) and “temporary resident alien” (Blue Card).
-Any immigrant that has met the requirements of a green card may apply for permanent residency through naturalization in the United States after living there for at least five years.
+Permanent resident status is an immigration status given to foreign nationals who have been granted permission to live permanently in the U.S. It is often compared with the terms “permanent resident alien” (Green Card) and “temporary resident alien” (Blue Card).
+Any immigrant who has met the requirements of a green card may apply for permanent residency through naturalization in the United States after living there for at least five years.
 Permanent residents are eligible for United States citizenship after living there for a total of 8 years.
 Permanent residents may also apply for an immigrant visa, which can be obtained by sponsorship from a family member or employer.

 Who Can Apply for a Green Card?